 A Codespace is specified as a path expression by using an internet domain, obtained through IANA (the Internet Assigned Numbers Authority), which provides a process for registering a domain as globally unique.
-For example, 'tfl.gov.uk', 'bahn.de', 'ratp.fr', 'foo.com', 'first.co.uk', or 'sbb.ch'.
+For example, 'tfl.gov.uk', 'bahn.de', 'ratp.fr', 'foo.com', 'first.ei', or 'sbb.ch'.
 The path can be declared in the <xmlnsUrl> attribute of a Codespace element.
+Normally it is sufficient to use the existing domain of an organisation as the path.

 Each Codespace has an associated prefix which may be used as a surrogate for the codespace throughout a document and is declared on a VersionFrame using a Codespace element.
 These prefixes provide an efficient way of encoding unique identifiers in an XML document (even if the identifiers come from multiple, heterogenous coding systems), because the short prefix can establish a unique context for each identifier on every element id in a document (rather than say, a long qualifying string or complex code structure).
-The prefix does not have to be the same as the id of the Codespace (For example, the examples in this document mostly use a prefix of 'epid' for the 'epip_data' Codespace and a prefix of 'epip' for the 'epip_metadata' Codespace.
-Technically the prefix is local to the document and different prefixes can be used for the same Codespace in different documents, but it is helpful to data consumers to use the same prefix values consistently across multiple documents.
+The prefix does not have to be the same as the id of the Codespace (For example, the examples in this document mostly use a prefix of 'epd' for the 'epip_data' Codespace and a prefix of 'epip' for the 'epip_metadata' Codespace.
+Technically, the prefix is local to the document and different prefixes can be used for the same Codespace in different documents, but it is helpful to data consumers to use the same prefix values consistently across multiple documents.